 Downtown San Diego’s ideal weather and convenient walkability factor make exploring by foot an achievable feat.
 It may take up a whole afternoon, but you can easily access Horton Plaza, Little Italy, Seaport Village, and more by foot—three highly recommended destinations that could take up a whole day individually.
 The USS Midway Museum is also reachable by foot and a definite “must” if you’re a museum fanatic.
 During your walk to the USS Midway Museum, you will also be able to see the San Diego Convention Center and Seaport Village.

 Take a spin around the city on a bike tour and combine your sightseeing with a bit of exercise!
-Enjoy a leisurely stroll along the embarcadero to enjoy interesting boats and historical ships or brave the busier streets of downtown to explore shops, restaurants, and interesting characters.
+Enjoy a leisurely stroll along the embarcadero to enjoy interesting boats and historical ships or brave the busier streets of downtown to explore shops, restaurants, live music, and interesting characters.

 Don’t know what to do Downtown San Diego?
 Well, you can’t go wrong with food!
 The culinary landscape in Downtown San Diego has a delectable variety of options—everything from casual comfort food to classy upscale restaurants.
 Here is a taste of some trending dining options in the area.

 Located in San Diego’s hip East Village, Café Chloe is a cozy, neighborhood café with French bistro classics alongside gourmet coffee, tea, and wines.
 Whether you’re looking for a quick coffee shop, a Sunday brunch, or a romantic dinner, this is the place.
 The Hache Burger, the Monday-only special at Café Chloe, is definitely worth the visit!